abeyyoseph/OtherProjects/AirQualityRegressionModel/README.md

 3. **Evaluation**: Evaluate the model's performance using metrics such as Mean Squared Error (MSE), Root Mean Squared Error (RMSE), and R² score.
 4. **Feature Importance**: Investigate which features contribute the most to the model's predictions.

+## Data Split
+Since this is a regression problem and stratified splitting is typically used for classification, we implemented a binning approach to simulate stratification.
+The continuous target variable, Nitrogen_Dioxide_Concentration, was divided into 10 quantile-based bins using pandas.qcut.
+T
+- Applied a stratified split of the dataset into train and test using these bins, which allowed for maintaining a balanced distribution of NO₂ concentration levels across the training and testing datasets, ensuring better generalization and evaluation consistency.

 ### Model Selection
 The **Random Forest Regressor** was chosen due to its ability to:
 - Handle non-linear relationships between features.